Looking for the best beach towns in Texas? We’ve put together this list with the best 8 coastal cities for a perfect

 Despite the lack of eateries and beach facilities, Crystal Beach is a pleasant place offering all the basic things one could expect from a beach, such as a relaxing atmosphere, beautiful views, seagulls, dolphins, clean sand, and warm water.

-Freeport is a small town just 62 miles from Houston.
+Freeport is a small town in Texas just 62 miles from Houston.
 It has some of the best fishing opportunities in Texas, two marinas, the Brazos River, and excellent beaches.

 Not only that, but this coastal area has a local historical museum, bird observatories, wetlands trail, and a national marine sanctuary, which is a premier diving destination.